biskwikman/jpn-atlas/README.md

 # Japan Atlas TopoJSON
-An easy way to access geospatial vector data of the prefectures and municipalities of Japan.
+An easy way to access geospatial boundary data of the prefectures and municipalities of Japan.
 The data is taken from the Geospatial Information Authority of Japan.